 After an initial assessment of suitability by the editor, our feature articles are blind peer-reviewed to ensure scientific quality.
 The editor reserves the right to edit all copy accepted for publication.
 However, this is a collaborative process with the author, aiming for the best possible end product in terms of layout and accessibility.

-An author or the editor may feel that an article is suitable for web-only presentation due to considerations of time, length or breadth of interest.
+An author or the editor may feel that an article is suitable for web-only presentation due to considerations of time, length or breadth of interest (see below).

 For more detail on the policy and procedures of The Psychologist, please request them by emailing [email protected].

-An author may express a preference for their article being presented on the web only, or the editor may feel that this form of presentation is more appropriate due to considerations of:
+An author may express a preference for their article being presented on the web only, or the editor may feel at any point that this form of presentation is more appropriate due to considerations of: